fahidjavid/doc-test/docs/tour/settings/tour-detail-page.md

 ## **Booking Form in Sidebar**

-You can choose booking from in sidebar option from **Dashboard > Customize > Tour Detail Page** as shown below.
+You can choose booking form in sidebar option from **Dashboard > Customize > Tour Detail Page** as shown below.

 ![img](../../img/tour-form-sidebar.png)